John Sell Cotman: Final years

 From 1839, Cotman became severely depressed, a condition that lasted into 1841.
 That year, he resumed his correspondence with Dawson Turner.
 Granted a fortnight's leave from King's College, he journeyed from London to Great Yarmouth by ship and then on to Norwich, ultimately staying in Norfolk for two months before returning to the capital.
 He produced some chalk drawings of church interiors, and of the Norfolk countryside, the dates of which allow his journey around the county to be traced: his sketches included Itteringham, 12 November and Storm off Cromer.
-During this period he was able to visit his elderly father at Thorpe St Andrew, when he probably began preparatory work for a painting, entitled From my Father's House at Thorpe.
+During this period he was able to visit his elderly father at Thorpe St Andrew outside Norwich, when he probably began preparatory work for a painting, entitled From my Father's House at Thorpe.
 His last oil painting—dated 18 January 1842 and never completed—was A View of the Norwich River.

 Cotman's depression returned, and by June 1842 he had become seriously ill, dying "of natural decay" on 24 July 1842.
 He was interred in the cemetery of St John's Wood Chapel, London.
 In his will he left everything to his wife Ann, and enabled her to receive a pension.
 His paintings and drawings were sold off from May 1843, fetching lower and lower prices for his financially-troubled family as the sales continued.

 Paintings, drawings, and etchings

-Over 600 of Cotman's watercolours and drawings were bought by the Norwich curator James Reeve, who sold more than half of them to the British Museum in 1902; the remainder of Reeve's collection was acquired by the Norwich Castle from the collection of the Norfolk industrialist Russell Colman.
+Over 600 of Cotman's watercolours and drawings were bought by the Norwich curator James Reeve, who sold more than half of them to the British Museum in 1902.
+The remainder of Reeve's collection was acquired by the Norwich Castle from the collection of the Norfolk industrialist Russell Colman.
 Some of Cotman's paintings, etchings, and drawings are on public display in Norwich, where well over 2,000 works are held.
 Other works are at the Leeds Art Gallery, the Tate Gallery, the British Museum and the Victoria and Albert Museum, the Fitzwilliam Museum in Cambridge, and other regional centres.
 In the United States, there are works by Cotman at the Yale Center for British Art in New Haven, Connecticut, and in other galleries around the country.

 Cotman was not thought to be important during his lifetime, and he made little money from sales of his paintings and drawings.
 The sale of his works and library took place over five days at Christie's.
 His drawings and pictures fetched £260, his collection of books and art was sold off for £300 and the sum total for his prints was £30.

 Cotman's architectural etchings have long been considered as a valuable record for historians.